-If an element is empty, it must be represented either by a start-tag immediately followed by an end-tag or by an empty-element tag.
+An element with no content is said to be empty.
+The representation of an empty element is either a starttag immediately followed by an end-tag, or an empty-element tag.
 An empty-element tag takes a special form:

-'''

-[44] EmptyElemTag ::= '<' Name (S Attribute) S? '/>'
+[635] EmptyElemTag ::= '<' Name (S Attribute)\ S? '/>'

-'''

 Empty-element tags may be used for any element which has no content, whether or not it is declared using the keyword EMPTY.
-For interoperability, the empty-element tag must be used, and can only be used, for elements which are declared EMPTY.
+For interoperability, the empty-element tag should be used, and should only be used, for elements which are declared EMPTY.